 The critical point here is that each of these characters feels fear.
 They acknowledge their fear and choose to proceed anyway.
 Doubt kills more dreams than failure ever will, and these heroes do not let fear hold them back.

 3. “Always remember, your focus determines your reality.”

 The Lesson: What You Set Your Attention on Matters

-For awesome wisdom and Star Wars life lessons, look no further than the ultimate warrior monk himself, Qui Gon Jinn.
-In this line, addressing a young Annakin’s concerns about the great big world out there, Qui Gon taps into a truly fundamental piece of personal growth advice.
+For Star Wars life lessons and sage wisdom, look no further than the ultimate warrior monk himself, Qui Gon Jinn.
+In this line, while comforting a young Anakin Skywalker about the great big world out there, Qui Gon taps into a fundamental piece of personal growth advice.

 4. “We’re clones, sir.
 We’re meant to be expendable.”
 “Not to me.”

 Said by: Clone sergeant ‘Sinker’ and Jedi Master Plo Koon, respectively

 The Lesson: Every Person Deserves Love and Respect